 Nafplion is a great family destination in Greece.
 There is lots to see and do in Nafplion with family.
-Let me inspire you with some of the highlights of our trip.
+Let me inspire you with my personal experience and some highlights of our trip with kids.

 Nafplion with kids is a lot of fun.
-Nafplion has everything that you need for family day trip from Athens, a weekend escape or a winter – and summer vacation.
+Nafplion has everything that you need for family day trip from Athens, a weekend escape, a winter – and summer vacation!
 Nafplion, the first capital of Greece, offers a great mix of adventure, culture, and relaxation for families all year round.
 Nafplion is one of the most romantic towns in Greece and its surroundings offer mountains, beaches, green parks, castles, world-famous ancient sites, museums, galleries, a car-free old town and lots of playgrounds.

 Nafplion is 138 kilometers away from Athens and can be easily reached by car and by public transportation.
 There is a large public (free of charge) parking in the port where you can leave the car and discover Nafplion by foot.
 Nafplion can also be an ideal starting point or home base to discover the rest of the Peloponnese.
 Further, Nafplion is cozy in wintertime and exotic in the summer.
 We often visit Nafplion for a day excursion, my most recent visit was during the Clean Monday weekend in February 2017.
 Nafplion was also one of the first holidays that I experienced alone with my kids.
 The youngest was only a baby at the time.
 Even by myself with a baby in a stroller and a toddler on my hand, it was a manageable and comfortable vacation that we all enjoyed.

-Is Nafplion suitable for families with young children?
+Is Nafplion with kids a relaxing and interesting destination?
 I believe that it is.
 The old town is family friendly, especially for the little ones.
 Let me inspire you and show you why Nafplion is family fun with some photos from our family album:

 Me, my girls and their friends underneath the famous Palamidi fortress

 Summer and Winter